 Smartphone and Stereo USB Connection

 To direct-connect most smartphones and other digital media devices, plug your device's USB cable into the USB port near the stereo and overhead cubby.
-Press
+Once connected, change the stereo's source from its current setting to USB.